Escaping the Verifier: Learning to Reason via Demonstrations: Main Results

 \section{Main Results}

-We present our experimental results structured by task: Countdown, DeepMath, and Poetry Writing.
-Across these domains, we observe that our method significantly and consistently outperforms all baselines, scaling effectively with both reasoning budget and model size.
+We present our experimental results organized by task: Countdown, DeepMath, and Poetry Writing.
+Across these domains, we observe that our method significantly and consistently outperforms all baselines, scaling effectively with both the reasoning budget and the model size.